MKA90/Capstone_Project_London_House_Price_Prediction/README.md

 ## Dataset

-The dataset used in this project is the Kaggle dataset and inflation.csv:
+The main dataset used in this project is the Kaggle dataset:

 **London House Price Data** by Jake Wright.

-Due to file-size and licensing considerations, the dataset is not included directly within this repository.

-E## Dataset
+The project also incorporates UK inflation (CPI) data for the inflation-adjusted modelling experiments.

+The combined datasets contain approximately 418,000 London residential property transactions spanning from 1995 to 2024, including:
+- historical sale prices,
+- structural housing characteristics,
+- geographic coordinates,
+- property types,
+- tenure information,
+- energy ratings,
+- and inflation data used for CPI-adjusted price modelling.

-The dataset used in this project was downloaded directly from Kaggle using `kagglehub`.
+The housing dataset was downloaded directly using `kagglehub`:

 ```python
 path = kagglehub.dataset_download("jakewright/house-price-data")